Elliiem/CMakeListGen/README.md

 Youll also need a packages.txt where you put the CMake names of libraries you want to include

-Make sure there is at least one in there

 #-----------------------------------------------------#

 Now you can run main.py